 Anchor

 Designed as a centralized platform, Anchor streamlines the jobs and internship search process, enabling students to focus on their goals without the stress of managing disjointed tools.
-Guided by a user-centered design process, we integrated critical resources into a single, intuitive platform tailored to the needs of UMSI students.
+Guided by a user-centered design process, we integrated critical resources into a single, intuitive platform tailored to the needs of University of Michigan - School of Information (UMSI) students.

 challenge

 Jobs and internships are a cornerstone of the student experience, providing opportunities to gain real-world skills and build professional networks.
-However, for many students at UMSI, navigating the job and internship process is an overwhelming challenge.
+However, for many students at the University of Michigan - School of Information (UMSI), navigating the job and internship process is an overwhelming challenge.
 Resources such as job boards, career events, and mentorship programs are scattered across multiple platforms, creating a fragmented and inefficient system.
 This disorganization often leaves students juggling competing priorities, missing deadlines, and feeling unsupported in their career journeys.

 User Research & Key Insights